Determine The Following Indefinite Integral. Check Your Work By Differentiation.

 3. Not Simplifying the Integrand: Always simplify the integrand as much as possible before applying integration rules.
 This can make the integration process much easier.

 4. Making Errors in Differentiation: When checking your work by differentiation, be careful to avoid errors in applying differentiation rules.
-Double-check your work to ensure that the derivative matches the original integrand.
+Double-check your work to see to it that the derivative matches the original integrand.

-5. Incorrectly Applying U-Substitution: When using u-substitution, ensure that you correctly identify the u and du, and that you properly substitute them into the integral.
+5. Incorrectly Applying U-Substitution: When using u-substitution, confirm that you correctly identify the u and du, and that you properly substitute them into the integral.

 By being mindful of these common mistakes, you can improve your accuracy and confidence in determining indefinite integrals.